 Snow King Mountain is located right in Jackson.
 It’s a great destination for all kinds of outdoor activities for the whole family.
 Big and little adventurers will enjoy the labyrinth maze, rock climbing, tandem paragliding, Cowboy Coaster, Alpine Slide, ropes course, and bungee trampoline.
 Even the less adventurous among your crew will like the mini-golf course or a ride on the scenic chairlift.
 In winter, you can go skiing or snow tubing here.

 Jackson Hole Mountain is the largest of the three resorts and is located in Teton Village.
 In addition to some of the same activities offered at the other places, the highlight of a trip here is a ride on the tram or gondola.
 They both run in summer and in winter and transport you to the mountain peaks with sweeping views of the valley below.
-You can find more info and get your tickets for this aerial tram here.

 The 6-person Bridger Gondola travels to an elevation of over 9,000 feet during a 12-minute ride.
 There are three restaurants at the top.
 The 40-person aerial tram takes you yet another 1,000 feet higher for spectacular views and, very likely, a chance to walk in the snow even in the summer.

 At about 1hr drive, Grand Targhee is the farthest ski resort from downtown Jackson.
 It also offers golf, disc golf, a bungee trampoline, a climbing wall, and a chance to explore gemstone mining at the Grand Targhee Mining Company.

 TIP: Riding the aerial tram was another one of our kids’ favorite things to do in the Jackson Hole area.
 However, those in your group with a fear of heights might want to skip this activity.
 Kids will also love the high-ropes course.